qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 ## second

 This function returns an integer representing the second when the fraction of the **expression** is interpreted as a time according to the standard number interpretation.

-`second( expression )`
+`second(expression)`

 **Return data type:** integer

-Examples and results:

 | Example              | Result                                   |
 | -------------------- | ---------------------------------------- |